Bios-Marcel/SA-MP_Log/README.md

 1. Download the package
 2. insert sscanf and the Directory plugin into your server.cfg `plugin sscanf Directory`
 3. insert Log into your server.cfg `filterscripts Log`
+4. Start your server

+If any errors occur, just ask me for help.

 ## Configuration: